whrvt/wine-osu-patches/README.md

 ```
 HACK: win32u: keep osu! from taking focus when unfocused on certain WMs
 Depends on Proton's WM detection.
-GNOME and KDE seem to not be affected by this.
+KDE seems to not be affected by this.
 Can also be enabled on whatever DE/WM with WINE_ENABLE_OSU_FOCUS_FIX=1.
 ```